LGZ-T/MPI_EXP/README.md

 # MPI_EXP
-####This project is some benchmarks to calculate the mpi performance.
+####This project has some benchmarks to calculate the mpi performance.